OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 This accumulation logic is how Octopus always determines the metadata list, it's always the accumulation since the last deployment to the given "scope".
 A scope in this context is the combination of deployment environment and tenant (if [multi-tenancy](/docs/deployment-patterns/multi-tenant-deployments/index.md) is in play).

 Given that you can initiate deployments to multiple "scopes" at once in Octopus it is expected that you could see different work-items lists for each scope.

 For instance, if you have two tenants in the same environment, and **tenant A** is on an earlier version than **tenant B**, the resulting list for **tenant A** will be the list for **tenant B** plus the additional work-items between the version it was on and the version **tenant B** was on.

-As a second example, imagine you have two environments in a lifecycle, but you don't always deploy to one of them.
-Let's use staging and a performance test environment as an example.
-Maybe you periodically deploy to the performance environment to check for regressions but not every time you deploy to staging.
-The work-items for the performance environment would be the same as staging plus the additional work-items for the releases in between.
+As a second example, imagine you have two environments in a lifecycle, for instance, **staging** and **performance**, but you don't always deploy to one of the environments.
+Maybe you periodically deploy to the **performance** environment to check for regressions but not every time you deploy to **staging**.
+The work-items for the **performance** environment will be the same as **staging** plus the additional work-items for the releases in between.

 ## Deploy a Release Step

 The Octopus [deploy release step](https://g.octopushq.com/DeployReleaseStep) adds an interesting dimension to metadata accumulation.
 When you use this step Octopus treats each "child project" like it is a package.
-Following from this reasoning, it also treats the child project's release as a potential source for metadata.
+It also treats the child project's release as a potential source for metadata.

 On the project settings you can select a deploy release step and use it the same as any other package from the internal feed.
 When creating the releases in the "parent project" Octopus accumulates the release notes and metadata from the child projects just as it would for packages.